Colorado Sales Tax & Audit Guide

 How is the $100,000 gross revenue threshold calculated?

-All retail sales are included for the purpose of calculating the $100,000 threshold, whether those sales would be subject to Colorado tax.
+All Colorado retail sales are included for the purpose of calculating the $100,000 threshold, whether those sales are subject to Colorado tax or not.

 Marketplace Sellers

 If your business sells through Amazon or a similar marketplace provider, you may not have to collect sales and use tax on those sales.
-Specifically, if the marketplace provider certifies that they are collecting and reporting sales tax, you do not need to pay taxes on these sales.
+Specifically, if the marketplace provider certifies that they are collecting and reporting sales tax, Colorado should hold them responsible for compliance related to your marketplace sales through them.

 However, such sales may still count towards your total sales threshold.
 You'll still need to collect tax on sales made directly through your website or any other marketplaces that don't collect sales tax on your behalf.